Bmi Doctors

 Recognizing Early Signs of Low Blood Sugar

-• Dizziness or Lightheadedness: Feeling dizzy or like you might faint.
+• Dizziness or Lightheadedness: Feeling faint or dizzy.

 Quick-Response Treatments

-• Honey or Sugar: A tablespoon of honey or sugar can also work.
-Mix it into a small amount of water if needed.
+• Honey or Sugar: Take a tablespoon of honey or sugar, mixed with water if needed.

 Emergency Interventions for Severe Low Blood Sugar